-Working Group 4: Measurement and Communication
+Working Group 4: Demonstrating Impact

 Using data for a change: This group's mission is to identify, explain and disseminate information on metrics that hold the potential to document, foster, accelerate, and communicate systemic change.
 Documenting, by creating empirical evidence for the effectiveness of various approaches for changes in undergraduate STEM education.
 Fostering, by enabling stakeholders to reflect upon and assess current conditions.
 Accelerating, by using existing measures more broadly and effectively and by identifying important elements of change that are not being adequately assessed.
 Communicating, by establishing a common language and set of expectations for studying change.
 Identification involves both cataloging what is available and suggesting what might be usefully developed, including the potential for a set of common change metrics.
 Explanation includes a discussion of the implications of each metric, illustrated by cases that describe how metrics have been used successfully to foster change.
 Dissemination comprises making this work readily available in an accessible format via a community-curated website.

 - Who are the stakeholders who need to be informed of the metrics that can and should used to establish baselines and monitor progress?

 - How do we inform these stakeholders of what can and should be measured?

 - What are the impediments to the use of existing metrics and what can be done to reduce them?

 - What metrics do the stakeholders believe they need and currently engage, and how does this vary by institution and student type?